jacknycz/nodal/src/AI-README.md

 ### If you get stuck
 - Check the version of `pdfjs-dist` in `node_modules` and download the matching worker from unpkg.
 - Try a minimal viewer with a static file to isolate the problem.
-- If you see a timeout and everything else looks right, it’s almost always a version mismatch.
+- If you see a timeout and everything else looks right, it's almost always a version mismatch.
 - If you upgrade React or react-pdf, re-check all of the above.

 ---

 *This section was added after a multi-day debugging marathon.
-If you’re reading this, you’re already smarter than we were!*
+If you're reading this, you're already smarter than we were!*

 ---